emmajanedrews/base-template/_posts/2017-12-12-the-trouble-with-getting-fixer-upper-financing.md

 Why can’t you get traditional financing if you want to buy a bank-owned REO property?

-**Institutional lenders have very strict underwriting guidelines**, and they have a four-point inspection than bank-owned property would have to pass wherein each of the following points would have to function properly and be up to code:
+**Institutional lenders have very strict underwriting guidelines**, and they have a four-point inspection that any bank-owned property would have to pass wherein each of the following points would have to function properly and be up to code:

 1. The HVAC System
 2. The electrical systems and electrical panel